 Twitter is a real-time information network that connects you to the latest stories, ideas, opinions, and news.
-If you are looking to obtain internships, full-time jobs, or networking opportunities you should use Twitter to improve your industry knowledge and social media marketing skills.
+If you are looking for internships, full-time jobs, or networking opportunities, you should use Twitter to improve your industry knowledge and social media marketing skills.

-Active job seekers should follow a targeted list of companies on Twitter and send tweets regularly.
+Active job seekers should follow a targeted list of companies on Twitter and tweet regularly.
 A professional tweet should engage employers and industries of interest.
-Your professional tweets should include questions, address trending topics, and/or demonstrate your subject-matter knowledge and interest.
+Your professional tweets should ask questions, address trending topics, and/or demonstrate your subject-matter knowledge and interest.
 Learn how to network and build your online brand with Twitter.